 When planning for the future, understanding the difference between a last will and a living will is crucial.
 These two legal documents serve distinct purposes and can significantly impact how one’s wishes are honored.
 While both aim to ensure that personal preferences are respected, they operate in different contexts and timeframes.

 A last will outlines how an individual’s assets and property should be distributed after their death.
-In contrast, a living will focuses on medical decisions and end-of-life care while the person is still alive but unable to communicate.
+In contrast, a living will focus on medical decisions and end-of-life care while the person is still alive but unable to communicate.
 Knowing the key differences can help individuals make informed decisions about their estate planning and healthcare directives.

 Understanding Wills: Last Will Vs Living Will